mapninja/Earthsys144/week06/01_TURN_IN_tobler_hiker_function_and_modeling_movement.md

-# Tobler's Hiker Function: Modeling Movement and Terrain-Based Distance
+# (DRAFT-NOT READY) Tobler's Hiker Function: Modeling Movement and Terrain-Based Distance

 > **Turn-in for grading:** This lab includes material that must be turned in for grading.
 Complete the required deliverables and submit them as instructed by the course.